kunegis/stu/README.md

   dependencies with the prefix '!', optional dependencies with '?', and trivial dependencies with '&').
 These can only be emulated partially with Make by using unwieldy constructs.

+Other design considerations of Stu include:

+* Do not focus on compilation, but be a generic build tool.
+There are not builtin rules for compilation.
+* Embrace POSIX as an underlying standard.
+Use the Bourne shell as the underlying command interpreter.
+Don't try to create a purportedly portable layer on top of it, as POSIX already is a portability layer.
+* Files are sacred: Never make the user delete files in order to rebuild things.
+Do one thing well: We don't include features such as file compression that can be achieved by other tools from within the shell commands.

 ## Use Stu